Riverology - Normal Maps

 Prerequisites

-- Normal maps affect reflections, refraction, specular highlights, and caustics — making them one of the most impactful visual settings in the system.
+Animated normal maps scroll across the water surface simulating flowing water.
+They affect reflections, refraction, specular highlights, and caustics - one of the most impactful visual settings.

 Step-by-step